archonology/Employee-Library/README.md

 #### [License Info](https://github.com/archonology/Pro-Readme-Generator/blob/main/README.md#license-info)

 ## Description
-This program allows the user to seed and administer a n employee library.
+This program allows the user to seed and administer an employee library.
 Department, role, and employees can be tracked, added, deleted, and updated.
-It is useful to be able to administer large databases that are interconnected via a simple program.
+It is useful to be able to administer large databases that are inter-connected via a simple, backend program.

 ## Installation
 This program is run through Node.js in the terminal.
 Dependencies you will need include: Dotenv, Express, MySQL, Inquirer, and  Console.table.